sheilasaia/paper-d18o-phosphate-riparian/README.md

 **Licenses/restrictions placed on the data**<br>

-Please cite this work (see recommended citation below and in the [CITATION.md file](https://github.com/sheilasaia/paper-pao-review/blob/master/CITATION.md) in this repository) and use/distribute according to the CC-BY v4.0 license.
+Please cite this work (see recommended citation below and in the [CITATION.md file](https://github.com/sheilasaia/paper-d18o-phosphate-riparian/blob/master/CITATION.md) in this repository) and use/distribute according to the CC-BY v4.0 license.

-For a full view of the license visit the [LICENSE.md](https://github.com/sheilasaia/paper-pao-review/blob/master/LICENSE.md) file in this repository.
+For a full view of the license visit the [LICENSE.md](https://github.com/sheilasaia/paper-d18o-phosphate-riparian/blob/master/LICENSE.md) file in this repository.
 For a human readable version of this license visit https://creativecommons.org/licenses/by/4.0/.

 **Links to publications that cite or use the data**<br>

-As of 2020-12-10 there are no other publications that cite or use these data.
+As of 2022-01-30 there are no other publications that cite or use these data.

 **Links to other publicly accessible locations of the data**<br>

-This dataset and associated R code are available at https://github.com/sheilasaia/paper-pao-review.
-The associated publication is available via Environmental Science & Technology (https://doi.org/10.1086/691439) and the Earth ArXiv (preprint: https://eartharxiv.org/repository/view/1132/).
+This dataset and associated R code are available at https://github.com/sheilasaia/paper-d18o-phosphate-riparian.
+The associated publication is available via Vadose Zone Journal (LINK).

 **Links/relationships to ancillary data**<br>